Deploy a Meilisearch instance on Amazon Web Services (AWS)

 AWS dashboard showing an active instance

 Once the "Instance state" is "Running", use your web browser to navigate to the "Public IPv4 address" or the "Public IPv4 DNS" displayed in your AWS instances dashboard.
-You should see the Meilisearch search preview.
+You should see the Meilisearch local preview.

 Your Meilisearch instance is now ready to use!